jianhua-naoc/difforb/docs/workflows/ephemeris-products-workflow.md

 )
 ```

-Create one batched `SmallBody`, propagate it for the full comparison interval, and build one batched optical table.
-Start the stored trajectory before the first observer epoch so the light-time solve stays inside the propagated interval.
+Create one batched `SmallBody`, propagate it over the full comparison interval, and build one batched optical table.
+Start the stored trajectory before the first observer epoch so the light-time solve stays inside the propagated
+interval.
 The `grid=True` call returns one time series for each target.

 ```python
 target_batch = SmallBody.create(initial_state)